-Heading to #mtpcon London later this week?
-In this blog post you’ll find some easy ways to network with every product person who crosses your path.
+Heading to a product event or conference?
+In this blog post, you’ll find some easy ways to network with every product person who crosses your path – in-person or online.

 Expanding your professional (and personal network) helps you to broaden your thinking, share knowledge, discover new ideas, understand market opportunities, get inspiration, and simply to meet like-minded product people.
 In his bestselling book on the power of relationships, Never Eat Alone, Keith Farazzi highlights the importance of a professional network and how building relationships that will last a lifetime is vital.